 - Collect and review all the available and necessary evidence to build a strong claim for you

 - Enlist assistance from experts to provide opinions and testimony supporting your case

 - Negotiate directly with the insurance company(s) involved

 You must file a drowsy driving accident claim within four years from the date of the accident.
 If a family member died in an accident caused by a fatigued driver, you have two years from the date of death to file a wrongful death claim in Florida.
 It’s very important to meet these deadlines.
 Fail to do so, and you could be barred from recovering compensation forever.

-An Experienced Tampa Drowsy Driving Lawyer Can Help You Today
+An Experienced Drowsy Driving Lawyer in Tampa Can Help You Today

 If you have been injured in a car accident caused by a drowsy driver in Central Florida, contact Brooks Law Group right away.
 Our attorneys are standing by to talk about your case and outline all of your legal options.